LeoDJ/Paw-Connect/README.md

 ![](img/banner.jpg)

 # Paw-Connect TC2030
-An alternative PCB ~~foot~~ pawprint for the TC2030 pogo pin programming cable in the shape of a cute little paw.
+An alternative KiCad PCB ~~foot~~ pawprint for the TC2030 pogo pin programming cable in the shape of a cute little paw.

 ## Features
 ### Pros